haider855/youtube-spoiler-shield/README.md

 It focuses on reliable local spoiler blocking for YouTube with no tracking, no accounts, and no remote services.

+## Safety

+This extension is open source and can be inspected before installation.

+It only requests the permissions needed to work:
+- `storage` for saving keywords and settings locally.
+- `https://www.youtube.com/*` for detecting and blurring matching YouTube content.

+It does not request access to all websites, browsing history, cookies, downloads, or personal files.

+The release zip is attached to a tagged GitHub release.
+You can verify the downloaded file using the SHA256 hash shown by GitHub.

 ## Disclaimer

 YouTube Spoiler Shield is not affiliated with, endorsed by, sponsored by, or associated with YouTube or Google.